joe-crick/ScopeAndObservablesInCanJS/ObservablesAndScopeChains.md

     });

 ##Review
 The Observer pattern describes a relationship between objects, where one object, the observer, observes and responds to changes in another object, the subject.
 Observables are central to constructing a CanJS application, and understanding how CanJS works.
-While this article focused on the use of Observables in creating communication channels between can.Models and can.Components, Observables are also important in:
+While this article used the example of working with Observables in creating communication channels between can.Models and can.Components, Observables are also important in:

 - Routing,
 - Data binding, and